dragogalaxy03/Plant_Nursery_Management/README.md

 1. Built authentication while login and logout using key.
 2. Stored the data on MySQL and used it for Authentication.
 3. Deployed the website on GitHub.
-4. collaborative project built by a team of 4, delivered in 4 days.

 <table>